Valks-Games/io-game/README.md

 ## Debugging

+### Server
+The server will spit out errors directly to the server console.
+If you're using nodemon, it will stop and try again when changes are made to any of the files.

 ### Browser
 Viewing the developer console depends on which browser you're using.
 Here are some hotkeys to take note of.

 | Chrome                 | Firefox               | Opera                  |
 | ---------------------- | --------------------- | ---------------------- |
 | `CTRL` + `SHIFT` + `J` | `CTRL` + `SHIFT` + `J`| `CTRL` + `SHIFT` + `I` |

+### Electron
+An external debugger will automatically be attached if you run the app through `run-app.cmd`.

 ## Resources